 Several companies offer gold mining tours so that guests can learn more about San Diego’s only gold rush.
 This is such a unique thing to do, making it one of my favorite Julian activities.

 Julian Mining Company

-For those who want a ‘taste’ of gold mining without the commitment of an extended tour, the Julian Mining Company, located just a mile or so from downtown Julian, offers the opportunity, popular with kids, to pan for your own gold, alongside some edutainment about the local mining history.
+For those who want a taste of gold mining without the commitment of an extended tour, the Julian Mining Company, located just a mile or so from downtown Julian, offers gold panning (very popular with kids) alongside some edutainment about the local mining history.

 Eagle and High Peak Mine

 Eagle and High Peak Mine offers one-hour tours of what it was like inside an 1870s gold mine.
 Guests wind their way through the old mine tunnels and can also pan for gold.

 Apple picking in Julian, California, is incredibly popular.
 There are several u-pick apple orchards in the area.
 Julian apple picking season happens in the fall, and all ages love it.
 It’s a romantic thing to do with your partner and cheerful fun with your kids.

 Orchards provide bags or baskets to fill and poles to grab apples with from off of the apple trees.
 You can even pick pears here, especially at pet-friendly O’Dell’s Organic Orchard.
 The largest orchard is Volcan Valley Apple Farm.

 It is always best to check which orchards are still open for a u-pick adventure at the time of your visit since harvests vary.